On-Site Counseling Services Help Club Families

 Inside the Mobile Hope Clinic.

-Center for Trauma Counseling is a non-profit community-based mental health agency founded specifically to answer the need for immediate and affordable mental health counseling services to Palm Beach County residents.
+Center for Trauma Counseling is a non-profit community-based mental health agency founded specifically to answer the need for immediate and affordable counseling services to Palm Beach County residents.
 All services are provided by highly qualified professionals, are family-friendly, and trauma-specific.

 According to government statistics from the Centers for Disease Control and U.S. Census Bureau, 41% of families now report anxiety or depressive disorders, a pre-pandemic increase of 400%.
 The situation is more concerning for our nation’s teens, with 56% reporting anxiety or depression and a disturbing 26% admitting to suicidal thoughts.